Los Angeles Brain Injury Attorney

 Most often, these incidents result from the careless, reckless, or wrongful conduct of others.
 When this is the case, victims and/or their family members may have grounds for legal action.

 Traumatic brain injuries can result in long-term, debilitating, and permanent disabilities.
-Often a person cannot maintain their normal activities of daily living.
+Often a person cannot maintain their normal activities of daily living, such as getting dressed, bathing, washing, and eating.
 Part-time or around-the-clock care may be required.
 A person’s ability to think properly and coherently is also often affected.

 Serious TBIs can reduce a completely independent person to a childlike dependent state.
 However, TBIs can sometimes be much more subtle in the outward appearance of symptoms but can still be a very serious and long-term disability.
 Proper neurological examination and neuropsychiatric testing are required to accurately diagnose the TBI, as well as proper rehabilitative care.